• About

 First of April is an April Fools day and people often play practical jokes on each other.
 So, if you want to experience a little bit of offbeat Czech humour (in English), have a look at Jara Cimrman’s plays.
 There are at least 1-2 performances a month which are performed in English language.

-Other theatres perform plays in original Czech language but with English subtitles.
+My other favourite theatres in Prague perform plays in original Czech language but with English subtitles.
 The plays range from classical to modern, so there is always something to choose from.

 Tickets are from 100 – 150 CZK for standing tickets (The Estates Theatre & National Theatre only) and from 150 -490 CZK – CZK depending on where you sit in the theatre (Opera and ballet tickets are more expensive than regular theatre plays).